 $10 Indian MS 62

 Initially released in 1908, the Indian Gold Eagle would be the third and final version of the $10 Gold Eagle Coin.
 It enjoyed a mintage of 25 years until 1933, when the US government prohibited the use of gold coinage.
-With a fineness of .900, the Indian Gold Eagle Coin qualifies as an investment grade piece.
-Its size of 0.4838 troy oz makes it best suited for individuals wishing to make more modest investments or collectors who simply prefer home storage over third-party facilities.
+With a fineness of .900, the Indian Gold Eagle Coin qualifies as valuable piece for any collection.
+Its size of 0.4838 troy oz makes it best suited for individuals wishing to make more modest collectors who simply prefer home storage over third-party facilities.
 Each Indian Gold Eagle Coin included in this collection is guaranteed to ship in AU (Almost Uncirculated) condition.